 The Grids may help people who are 50 years of age or older whose Sjögren’s has affected their ability to walk, stand and lift due to fatigue or other symptoms.
 Anyone under the age of 50 will find little help here.
 Lastly, SSA can use the combination of your impairments to find that you are unable to work.
 Around half the Sjögren’s patient population also has Rheumatoid Arthritis or Lupus.
 The combination of symptoms from your autoimmune disorders can definitely render you disabled especially when high doses of immunosuppressants must be used to control symptoms.

 If your Sjögren’s syndrome is preventing you from working, you should apply for Social Security Disability benefits as soon as possible.
 Delay may cause you to lose benefits.
-The Bishop Law Firm represents Social Security Disability clients in Raleigh, Durham, Fayetteville, Cary, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
-We do not get paid unless we win and we offer free case reviews, (919) 615-3095 .
+The Bishop Law Firm represents Social Security Disability clients in Raleigh, Durham, Fayetteville, Cary, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids , Winston Salem, Garner, Greensboro, Greenville and surrounding areas in North Carolina.
+Call us today for a free case review, (919) 615-3095.